 Sascha N McKeon, Carl D Schlichting, Marinete M Povoa and Jan E Conn.
 2013.
-Ecological suitability and spatial distribution of Anopheles larvae.
-Am J Trop Med Hyg.
+Ecological suitability and spatial distribution of five Anopheles species in Amazonian Brazil.
+Am J Trop Med Hyg 88(6): 1079-1086.
 (PDF) (HTML)

 Purba Mukherjee, Indrajit Lahiri and Janice D. Pata.
 2013.
 Human polymerase kappa uses a template-slippage deletion mechanism, but can realign the slipped strands to favour base substitution mutations over deletions.
 Nucleic Acids Research.
 (PDF) (HTML)

 Jenni K Risler, Alison E Kenny, Ryan J Palumbo, Eric R Gamache and M Joan Curcio.
 2012.
 Host co-factors of the retrovirus-like transposon Ty1.
 Mobile DNA 3: 12.
 (PDF) (HTML)

 Internship Title: Idiopathic Pulmonary Fibrosis (IPF): A comprehensive evaluation of disease pathophysiology, biomedical research, and clinical observation

 Internship Mentor: R. Matthew Kottmann, MD, University of Rochester